-The Autobahn version is pricey but comes with virtually everything the GTI has to offer.
-It's good to see the basic S receive some more standard equipment, but we still think the SE is a good middle-ground choice.
-Find a Volkswagen GTI for sale
+A loaded 2020 Volkswagen Golf GTI with the Autobahn package is pricey, but it comes with virtually everything the GTI has to offer, making it into arguably the best front-wheel-drive small car on sale today.
+It's good to see that the basic S trim comes with a good array of standard equipment, but we still think the basic SE trim is a good middle-ground choice.
+If only you could get it with the awesome plaid interior that comes in the S. Find a Volkswagen GTI for sale

-The S ($28,490) gets the ball rolling with 18-in alloy wheels, limited-slip differential, LED fog lights/daytime running lights/taillights, a rear spoiler, heated side mirrors, heated front washer nozzles, rain-sensing wipers, cruise control, air conditioning, plaid cloth upholstery (a GTI specialty), aluminum-look pedals, heated front seats with manual adjustment/power recline, a leather-wrapped/tilt-telescopic steering wheel, ambient cabin lighting, 60/40-split folding rear seats with a central pass-through, a trip computer, a 6.5-in touchscreen, Bluetooth phone and audio connectivity, Apple CarPlay/Android Auto smartphone integration, a 6-speaker audio system, a USB port, a rearview camera, satellite radio and VW Car-Net telematics (automatic crash notification, roadside assistance, remote vehicle access, stolen vehicle location and geo-fencing -- so parents can establish limits for teen drivers).
-High-performance summer tires are optional.
+The S trim ($29,515) gets the ball rolling with 18-in alloy wheels, a limited-slip differential, LED fog lights, LED daytime running lights and LED taillights, a rear spoiler, heated side mirrors, heated front washer nozzles, rain-sensing wipers, cruise control, air conditioning, plaid cloth upholstery (a GTI specialty), aluminum-look pedals, heated front seats with manual adjustment and power recline, a leather-wrapped tilt-and-telescopic steering wheel, ambient cabin lighting, 60/40-split folding rear seats with a central pass-through, a trip computer, a 6.5-in touchscreen, Bluetooth phone and audio connectivity, Android Auto and Apple CarPlay compatibility, a 6-speaker audio system, a USB port, a rearview camera, satellite radio and a new version of VW's Car-Net telematics system, which offers automatic crash notification, roadside assistance, remote vehicle access, stolen vehicle location and geofencing, which lets parents establish limits for teen drivers.

-SE ($32,690) adds a powered tilt-and-slide sunroof, adaptive LED headlights, leather seating surfaces and an 8-in touchscreen.
-It also becomes eligible for the DCC adaptive suspension and Fender-branded audio-system upgrade.
+SE ($33,115) adds a powered tilt-and-slide sunroof, adaptive LED headlights, leather seating surfaces and an 8-in touchscreen infotainment system.

-Autobahn ($36,890) brings navigation, a 12-way power adjustable driver's seat (with power lumbar adjustment) and dual-zone automatic climate control, a self-dimming rearview mirror, DCC adaptive damping (which includes adjustable shock absorbers and a larger rear anti-roll bar), a Fender audio system, navigation, front and rear parking sensors, lane-keep assist, automated parallel and perpendicular parking, automatic high beams, adaptive cruise control and active blind spot monitoring.
+There's no Autobahn trim level in 2020 -- it's now a package available on the SE trim.
+The $4,300 package brings navigation, a 12-way power adjustable driver's seat with power lumbar adjustment, automatic dual-zone climate control, a self-dimming rearview mirror, DCC adaptive damping (which includes adjustable shock absorbers and a larger rear anti-roll bar), a Fender audio system, a navigation system, front and rear parking sensors, lane-keeping assist, automated parallel and perpendicular parking, automatic high beams and adaptive cruise control.

 |Corrosion||7 Years/100,000 Miles|